Thunder80/Portfolio/README.md

 # Portfolio
-This will be my portfolio website
+This is my portfolio website currently just the basic structure is made with some animations is done.